t2age/webrtc-armv6/README.md

 This is it.
 At the end, the folder "node-webrtc/build/Release" will have the resulting binary file (node.wrtc), good for use on the Raspberry PI Zero.
 You will need to place this file on "node_modules/wrtc/build/Release" folder of your NodeJS project/sample code, replacing the original that should be there, BUT AT THE PRESENT TIME, IT IS NOT WORKING PROPERLY!
+On the RaspberryPI Zero, when you run the command "npm install wrtc", the process will install a couple of files but the binary component node.wrtc will not work, you then need to replace it with the one that you have compiled...

 **Software Versions used:**